-Its back to school time and your child is getting ready to get a whole lot of learning and a whole lot of dirtying done.
+Its back to school time and your child is getting ready to get a whole lot of learning done.
 If your child is just starting out in school, book an appointment with a pediatrician in Doha to get a full checkup of your child’s health.

 So, What Are Germs?

-Officially it is a microorganism that causes disease.
-We all know about germs and where to find them, but are we really convinced that keeping our children germ-free the best thing for them?
+Scientifically, it is a microorganism that causes disease.
+We all know about germs and where to find them, but are we really convinced that keeping our children germ-free is the best thing for them?

-Here are a few benefits to your child getting early exposure to germs:
+Here are a few benefits of your child getting early exposure to germs:

-Everyone basically knows this but if you don’t, here’s exactly how you can develop stronger immunity when exposed to germs.
+You might not know this but, here’s exactly how you can develop stronger immunity when exposed to germs.
 Several studies have shown that children who are more or less exposed to germs when they are infants are far more likely to have strong immunity towards everyday germs, like the ones you get touching objects around the house or outside in a playground.

 Few scientists’ theories reflect on the concept of immunity to being something that all humans inherently have within them as they are born.
 However, many of these theories are challenged with experiments that prove that a germ-free environment may in fact not allow the child to ever be in contact with microbes that can make them sick.
 Basically, being in a germ-free environment is virtually impossible and don’t allow your child to develop or sharpen their immune system to fight off diseases.

 Recent studies have shown that mice that were exposed to disease microbes after being germ-free and in a sterile lab were more likely to develop cells that tried to fight off the microbes and in turn actually left them with more complicated diseases like asthma or inflammatory bowel disease.